stadelmanma/garmin-run-tracker/README.md

     filename_epsg: 4326  # This is the default value.
     filename_tile_size: 1  # This is the default value.
 ```

-It would be trivial to swap out the locally hosted version of opentopodata
-for the public API hosted at https://api.opentopodata.org/ but one would
-need to be wary of rate limiting.
-The current code implementation makes
-no effort to "delay" requests to obey API guidelines since it's not
-necessary for a locally hosted version.

 ### Static Route Images